#1 in Sleep Product Research

-THE GOOD: A diagnostic system is available online and at select retailers that creates a personal profile to help you select a mattress.
-Some models have advanced features and luxurious, conforming materials.
+THE GOOD: A diagnostic system is available online and at select retailers that creates a personal profile to help you select a proper mattress.
+Several Kingsdown models have advanced features, high coil count, and luxurious, conforming materials.

 THE COMPANY: Like most of its main competition, Kingsdown (headquartered in Mebane, North Carolina) was founded over a century ago.
-In addition to innerspring mattresses (Sleeping Beauty, Passions, Tradition, Haute Couture, Sleep To Live, Diamond Royale), the company sells foam-based mattresses (Sleep Haven, Miro).
+In addition to innerspring mattresses (Passions, Tradition, Haute Couture, Sleep To Live, Diamond Royale), the company sells foam-based mattresses (Sleep Haven, Miro).

 The ratings – based on owner experience data collected using an unbiased, accurate methodology – show how Kingsdown beds overall compare to the average mattress.

 |Owner satisfaction||d||Kingsdown innerspring mattresses have 64% owner satisfaction overall.
 Learn more.|

 |Durability / longevity||d+||Kingsdown's below-average satisfaction is due mostly to the fact that 20%+ of owners report sagging / body impressions occurring within the first 3 years – a rate similar to that of innerspring beds overall.
 Thick pillow-top models tend to be most troublesome.
 Two-sided Kingsdown models, however, likely have at least average durability / longevity.|

 |Price||C-||$400-$4000+ depending on size and model not including a foundation.
 The average Kingsdown queen costs around $2000.|

 |Less (back) pain||c+||When the mattress is new, consumers generally report that their Kingsdown has strong comfort and pain-relief potential.
 But within the first three years, at least 15% of owners report pain, including back pain, due to sagging / loss of support.
 (See mattresses and pain.)|